hyperland956-lgtm/uBOL-Expanded-Experimental/README.md

 # uBOL Expanded

-**uBOL Expanded** (uBOL-Exp) is an independent fork of [uBO Lite](https://github.com/uBlockOrigin/uBOL-home) — an efficient, MV3-based content blocker by Raymond Hill.
+**uBOL Expanded** (uBOL-Exp) is an independent fork of [uBO Lite](https://github.com/uBlockOrigin/uBOL-home) which is an efficient, MV3-based content blocker by Raymond Hill.
 This fork bundles extra AdGuard filter lists on top of the standard uBO Lite defaults, with no extra CPU or memory cost.

 ## What's Different from uBO Lite